Jonathan Lundquist

 I was a non-traditional student in many ways.
 When I attended college, I was a U.S. Navy veteran already established in life.
 I started working on my undergraduate degree at J Sargeant Reynolds Community College in 2016.
 When I transferred to VCU I satisfied every condition of being a non-traditional student and adult learner.

 My elementary education was non-traditional as well.
 For much of my elementary education I was home schooled by the best teacher one could ask for, my mom.
 She believed whole heartedly in experiential learning and we incorporated science experiments, projects, and writing into almost everything we did.
+When I did get to public school the advantage afforded by having such an individualized learning experience in my younger years helped to keep me ahead.
+This advantage carried into my studies at college and meshed well with VCU's focus on experiential (hands-on) learning.

 Trades (Naval Nuclear Power Pipeline)